Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 3-Ton I-Beam Trolley To Build From Plans

-If you have looked for an I-Beam trolley, then you know there are many options – but some are questionable.
-After doing the design work on this one, I am even more concerned about true capacity on the inexpensive ones we see online.
+If you have looked for an I-Beam trolley, then you know there are many options – and some are questionable.
+In doing the engineering work on this one, I am even more concerned about the true capacity of the inexpensive trolleys we see online.

-For this design I set out to do a few things better than what you can buy.
+For this design I set out to do a few things better than what we can buy.

-1. First, I want a trolley that will carry a full 3-Tons.
-Not just to advertise a big number, but to actually function under that load.
-(Of course that takes a heavy duty crane to go with it.)
+1. First, design a trolley that will carry 3-Tons.
+Not just to advertise a big number, but to actually function under that full load.
+(Of course it takes a heavy duty crane to go with it.)

-2. Second, let’s make a crane trolley that we can build with mostly off-the-shelf parts.
-Things like the rollers that can just be replaced rather than throwing away the whole trolley because we can’t get replacement wheels.
+2. Second, make an I-Beam crane trolley to build with mostly off-the-shelf parts.
+Things like rollers that can be replaced rather than throwing away the whole trolley if I damage a wheel.

-3. Third, my cranes use straight I-Beams, so I do not need a trolley designed to turn corners.
+3. Third, my crane has a straight I-Beam, so I do not need a trolley that will turn corners.
 I want an I-Beam Trolley that is more stable, with wheels spread farther apart to distribute load better to the I-Beam.
-(Read the study about this because it is interesting how it turns out.)
+(Read the design study because it is interesting how it turns out.)

-4. Finally, I want to minimize headspace under the beam.
-This is a double edged sword – but for me, reduced headspace requirements are important.
+4. Finally, I want to minimize headspace used under the beam.
+This is a double edged sword – but for me, less headspace requirement is good.
 Not to the extreme, but definitely a strong consideration.

 If you enjoy building things yourself and want a solid trolley for your gantry crane, these plans will help you build one better than most you can buy.